Poliplex PE100 Pipe

 Colour and Markings

-Iplex POLIplex® pipes are colour coded as per AS/NZS 4130 to easily distinguish between the different types of pipes applications.
+Iplex POLIplex® PE100 pipes are colour coded as per AS/NZS 4130 to easily distinguish between the different types of pipe applications.
 POLIplex® pipes can be manufactured all black, with stripes or coex.

 POLIplex® PE100 pipe colour identification